Contact +:

 is an Associate Professor in the Department of Statistics and Data Science at the National University of Singapore (NUS).
 He also holds a courtesy joint appointment with the Department of Mathematics at NUS.
 He is a Faculty Affiliate of the Institute of Data Science (IDS) at NUS.
 He received his Ph.D. in Statistics from University of Pittsburgh in 2011.
 His thesis advisors are Bill Eddy at Carnegie Mellon and Leon Gleser at University of Pittsburgh.
 He has been an Assistant Professor at NUS from 2014-2020.
 Before joining NUS, he has been working with Victor Panaretos as a post-doc researcher at the Swiss Federal Institute of Technology (EPFL) from 2011-2014.

 From 2022, he has been a member of the Center of Mathematical Sciences and Applications (CMSA) at Harvard University.
-At Harvard, he collaborates with Shing-Tung Yau on manifold fitting and research the interface between statistics and geometry.
-He is also a Visiting Faculty in the Department of Statistics at Harvard.
-He is the organizer of the Harvard Conference on Geometry and Statistics, hosted by CMSA in 2023.
+At Harvard, he collaborates with Shing-Tung Yau on manifold fitting and researches the interface between statistics and geometry.
+He proactively promotes emerging research directions at the intersection of statistics and geometry on an international scale.
+Notably, he initiated the first Harvard Conference on Geometry and Statistics in 2023.
+He also co-organized two Interaction of Statistics and Geometry (ISAG) conferences in Singapore, hosted by the Institute of Mathematical Sciences (IMS).
+Additionally, he initiated two symposiums in China at the Beijing Institute of Mathematical Sciences and Applications (BIMSA) and the Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS), scheduled for 2023-2025.

 Few words about my work:

-My main research area is statistical inference for complex data.
-The work that I have primarily focused on involves an interaction between statistics and geometry.
+My primary research focuses on statistical inference for complex data, with an emphasis on the interaction between statistics and geometry.

-Linearity has been viewed as a fundamental cornerstone in the development of statistical methodology.
-For decades, prominent progress in statistics has been made, with the focus on linearizing the data and the way we analyze them.
-In modern times, we have often encountered various kinds of high-throughput data that share a high-dimensional characteristic.
-Although each data point usually represents itself as a long vector or a big matrix, in principle they all can be viewed as points on or near an intrinsic manifold.
+Linearity has long been regarded as a fundamental cornerstone in the development of statistical methodology.
+For decades, significant progress in statistics has focused on linearizing data and refining the methods we use to analyze it.
+In recent times, however, we have increasingly encountered various types of high-throughput data with high-dimensional characteristics.
+While each data point is often represented as a long vector or a large matrix, in principle, they can all be viewed as points lying on or near an intrinsic manifold.

-At a very high level, my Euclidean work in the first category is about classification in high-dimensional data where the useful signal is rare and weak, a challenging region in classical statistical research.
-When data space is no longer linear (i.e., curved), my non-Euclidean work includes making statistical inference by estimating a lower-dimensional manifold/sub-manifold from the data, with bounds to the actual underlying manifold; if the above problem can be partially solved, we can utilize the estimated structure (sub-manifolds) to make an inference, such as classifying or clustering.
-My earlier work such as finding the principal variation (principal flows or principal boundary) of data lying on manifolds, is well connected to this.
-For both scenarios, most conventional approaches fail.
+At a high level, my Euclidean work in the first category focuses on classification in high-dimensional data, where the useful signal is rare and weak — a challenging area in classical statistical research.
+When the data space becomes non-linear (i.e., curved), my non-Euclidean work involves making statistical inferences by estimating a lower-dimensional manifold or sub-manifold from the data, with bounds on the actual underlying manifold.
+If this problem can be partially solved, we can use the estimated structure (sub-manifolds) for further inference tasks, such as classification or clustering.
+My earlier work, such as identifying the principal variation (principal flows or principal boundaries) of data lying on manifolds, is closely connected to this approach.
+In both scenarios, conventional methods typically fail.

-My work in the second category consists of lengthy research into the inverse problem from brain imaging (i.e., Magnetoencephalography (MEG)) and tomographic reconstruction (i.e., the electron microscope).
-In MEG, the problem is to localize the electrical source in the brain using the extremely weak magnetic signal outside of the head; in tomography, the problem is to obtain the complete 3D folding of the particle from the partial information (its 2D projections) recorded on the film.
-In the high-dimensional setting, the useful signal is rare and weak and, as a result, there is currently no unique solution for these problems.
+My work in the second category involves extensive research into inverse problems in brain imaging (e.g., Magnetoencephalography, or MEG) and tomographic reconstruction (e.g., electron microscopy).
+In MEG, the challenge is to localize the electrical sources in the brain using the extremely weak magnetic signals detected outside the head.
+In tomography, the problem is to reconstruct the complete 3D shape of a particle from its partial 2D projections recorded on film.
+In both cases, the useful signal is rare and weak in the high-dimensional setting, and as a result, there is currently no unique solution to these problems.